top of page

 Welcome to Stonelow

-We spent the day working with the children at Dronfield Stonelow Primary school, I asked each child to design a tile based on the work of the Disney artist Mary Blair using a combination of oil pastel and watercolour.
-Some of the tiles incorporate the schools’ colours (blue & yellow).
-I then rendered, modified and combined a number of these designs to create a digital collage, the artworks were once again printed on Dibond and installed outside of the school’s entrance.
+We spent the day working with the children at Dronfield Stonelow Primary school, each child designed a tile based on the work of the Disney artist Mary Blair.
+I then rendered, modified and combined a number of these designs to create a digital collage, the artworks were once again printed on Dibond and installed in the entranceway.

 Growing Together